Information & FAQ

 What happens with laundry?

 Laundry baskets are kept in each room and will be emptied regularly.
 All laundry is ironed and distributed back to the rooms.
-One small point worth noting is that it is the custom for staff not to wash women’s underwear.

 Is there a television?